mhammell-laboratory/ezBAMQC/README.rst

 Q: How the setting of option -q alter the results?

 A: Reads with low quality, i.e., did not pass -q cutoff, are only counted in Total Reads, Mapped Reads, and Mappability by mapping quality plot.
+The rest of the report does not include low quality reads.

+Q: Do multi-reads (non-uniquely mapped reads) have been considered in Read distribution and gene quantification?

+A: No. Only uniquely mapped reads were counted.

 Acknowledgements
 ================